Types of Decisions, Skills, and the Six Cs

 - Review phase.
 Evaluate outcomes and make changes if needed.

-This mirrors the decision making process from the previous article.
-Problem solving and decision making are closely related; problem solving is decision making applied to a problem.
+Problem solving and decision making follow the same logic: identify, evaluate, act, review.
+Problem solving is decision making applied to a problem.

 Creativity

-The process of generating new ideas, views and systems to solve problems and arrive at decisions efficiently.
-Creativity allows you to think out of the box or go beyond usual perceptions.
+Creativity is the process of generating new ideas, views, and systems to solve problems and reach decisions efficiently.
+It lets the decider go beyond usual perceptions.
 Lack of creativity leads to limited options.

 Creativity is underrated in decision making.
 A leader who can only see the obvious options decides among limited choices.
 A leader who can generate creative alternatives expands the choice set.